 But when insulin is high, it’s also a fat storage hormone.
 This means that when refined carbohydrate intake is high, insulin regulates excess calories to be stored as fat–because it’s primary and most important function is to reduce blood sugar to avoid severe consequences for the body.

-The second system responsible for weight gain and loss is a diverse network immune support for COVID-19that’s as unique to each person as your fingerprint, and made up of organisms as numerous as the cells that make up your body.
+The second system responsible for weight gain and loss is a diverse network that’s as unique to each person as your fingerprint, and made up of organisms as numerous as the cells that make up your body.

 These are your gut bacteria.